Skip to content

 Table of Contents

-We interact with dozens of websites and internet companies on a daily basis, so it's normal to feel uneasy about our data and how it's processed.
-Whether it's personal information, or data from work & school, there's lots of concern about what might happen were it to fall into the wrong hands.
+We interact with dozens of websites and internet companies daily, so it's normal to feel uneasy about our data and how it's processed.
+Whether it's personal information, or data from work & school, there's lots of concern about what might happen if it falls into the wrong hands.

-Below, we’re collecting some of the top data privacy statistics worth knowing to highlight the impact of data privacy on both businesses and users.
+Below, we’ve collected some of the top data privacy statistics worth knowing to highlight the impact of data privacy on both businesses and users.
+We’ve updated this list with fresh data from 2024 and recent years to paint a picture of today's data privacy landscape.

 Top Data Privacy Statistics

-As data collection and digital footprints continue to expand, it is essential to stay informed and proactive in protecting clients’ most valuable asset - personal information.
-These statistics serve as a stark reminder of the crucial need for robust data protection measures in the coming years.
+Data collection and digital footprints continue to expand throughout 2024, and it’s essential to stay informed and proactive in protecting clients’ most valuable asset - personal information.
+These updated statistics serve as a stark reminder of the crucial need for robust data protection measures in the coming years.

 73% of consumers are more concerned about their data privacy now than they were a few years ago (SAS)

-In a data privacy survey of U.S. consumers, nearly 3/4ths expressed growing concern about their data privacy in the modern tech landscape.
-A full 64% felt their data is less secure today than it was a few years ago, and 67% believe the government should do more to protect data privacy.
+• 64% felt their data is less secure today than it was in years past67% believe the government should do more to protect data privacy

-With increasing pressure on social media companies’ activities, it’s clear that consumers are demanding a higher level of transparency and protection from businesses.
+With increasing pressure on social media companies’ activities, it’s clear that consumers demand higher transparency and protection from businesses.
 For example, about two-thirds of U.S. internet users agree that it’s “very important” that the content of their emails remain visible only to those whom they authorize and that the names and identities of email correspondents remain private.

-Those that can’t provide that transparency may end up losing business for good.
+Those who can’t provide that transparency may lose business for good.
 Only 10% of respondents said they trust consumer-packaged-goods brands or media companies.

 A full 71% agree they would stop doing business with a company if it gave away sensitive data without permission.
 However, users may hold themselves to a different standard.
 Only 14% of internet users encrypt their online communications and only a third change their passwords regularly.
 This suggests that while users may not always take the right steps to protect their own information, they still expect businesses to hold up their end.

-Over 70% of business professionals report that they are receiving “significant” or “very significant” benefits from their data privacy efforts.
+Over 70% of business professionals report receiving “significant” or “very significant” benefits from their data privacy efforts.
 (Cisco)

 While effective data privacy management is a top priority for consumers, investing in data privacy can produce substantial benefits for a company’s processes elsewhere.
 According to a Cisco survey, a majority of respondents report specific benefits from their privacy strategies: